mehulagg/gitlab_test/doc/user/packages/conan_repository/index.md

    ```

    NOTE: **Note:**
-   If you use the [instance remote](#add-a-remote-for-your-instance), you must follow a specific [naming convention](#package-recipe-naming-convention-for-instance-remotes).
+   If you use an [instance remote](#add-a-remote-for-your-instance), you must follow a specific [naming convention](#package-recipe-naming-convention-for-instance-remotes).

 A package with the recipe `Hello/0.1@mycompany/beta` is created.